pyrmont/grapple/README.md

 Grapple is an mREPL server for Janet.

 > [!WARNING]
-> Jeep is in an alpha stage of development.
+> Grapple is in an alpha stage of development.
 There are likely to be bugs and
 > gaps in its implementation.

 ## Features